Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance for probabilistic and causal graphs

-\begin{definition}[Pseudo-rank] For any MPDAG $\G \in \mathfrak{G}$, we define its pseudo-rank, denoted $\mathrm{pseudo}\text{-}\mathrm{rank}(\G)$, by the the number of directed edges in $\G$ plus twice the number of undirected edges. \end{definition} The pseudo-rank function serves as a surrogate for rank in a non-graded poset (see \cref{prop: pseudo covering}) and reflects an intuitive measure of structural complexity (see \cref{prop:mpdag_upper}).
+\end{definition} This pseudo-rank serves as a surrogate for the rank in a non-graded poset and reflects an intuitive measure of structural complexity, as shown by the next two results. \cref{prop:pseudo-covering}, which is proved in \cref{proof:mpdag_pseudo}, may be of independent interest.